 1 (18) Rev. Lawson has played an invaluable role 2 in the progress of the United States due to his tire- 3 less work to create what Dr. King called a "beloved 4 community" where people treat each other with re- 5 spect and dignity and end all forms of violence in 6 favor of a politics of love.
 7 SEC.
 3. CONGRESSIONAL GOLD MEDAL.
-8 (a) Presentation Authorized.-The Speaker of 9 the House of Representatives and the President pro tem- 10 pore of the Senate shall make appropriate arrangements 11 for the presentation, on behalf of Congress, of a gold 12 medal of appropriate design to Reverend James Morris 13 Lawson, Jr., in recognition of his contributions to the 14 United States.
+8 (a) Presentation Authorized.-The Speaker of 9 the House of Representatives and the President pro tem- 10 pore of the Senate shall make appropriate arrangements 11 for the presentation, on behalf of Congress, of a gold 12 medal of appropriate design to Reverend James Morris 13 Lawson Jr., in recognition of his contributions to the 14 United States.
 15 (b) Design and Striking.-For purposes of the 16 presentation referred to in subsection (a), the Secretary 17 of the Treasury (referred to in this Act as the "Sec- 18 retary") shall strike a gold medal with suitable emblems, 19 devices, and inscriptions, to be determined by the Sec- 20 retary.
-The design shall bear an image of, and inscription 21 of the name of, the Reverend James Morris Lawson, Jr. 22 SEC.
+21 SEC.
 4. DUPLICATE MEDALS.
-23 The Secretary may strike and sell duplicates in 24 bronze of the gold medal struck pursuant to section 3, at
+22 The Secretary may strike and sell duplicates in 23 bronze of the gold medal struck pursuant to section 3 24 under such regulations as the Secretary may prescribe, at 25 a price sufficient to cover the cost thereof, including labor,

-- 1 a price sufficient to cover the cost thereof, including labor, - 2 materials, dies, use of machinery, and overhead expenses. - 3 SEC.
-5. STATUS OF MEDALS. - 4 (a) National Medals.-The medals struck pursu- - 5 ant to this Act are national medals for purposes of chapter - 6 51 of title 31, United States Code. - 7 (b) Numismatic Items.-For purposes of sections - 8 5134 and 5136 of title 31, United States Code, all medals - 9 struck under this Act shall be considered to be numismatic - 10 items. - 11 SEC.
-6. AUTHORITY TO USE FUND AMOUNTS; PROCEEDS OF - 12 SALE. - 13 (a) AUTHORITY TO USE FUND AMOUNTS.-There is - 14 authorized to be charged against the United States Mint - 15 Public Enterprise Fund such amounts as may be nec- - 16 essary to pay for the costs of the medals struck under - 17 this Act. - 18 (b) PROCEEDS OF SALE.-Amounts received from the - 19 sale of duplicate bronze medals authorized under section - 20 4 shall be deposited into the United States Mint Public - 21 Enterprise Fund.
+- 1 materials, dies, use of machinery, overhead expenses, and - 2 the cost of the gold medal. - 3 SEC.
+5. STATUS OF MEDALS. - 4 (a) National Medals.-The medals struck pursu- - 5 ant to this Act are national medals for purposes of chapter - 6 51 of title 31, United States Code. - 7 (b) Numismatic Items.-For purposes of sections - 8 5134 and 5136 of title 31, United States Code, all medals - 9 struck under this Act shall be considered to be numismatic - 10 items.